Systematic & Applied Acarology

 Submission

 All submitted papers will be peer-reviewed before acceptance.
-Rejected papers may be re-submitted once.
+Rejected papers may be re-submitted once if invited by the editor.

 Reprints